EdgeVerve/oe-skeleton/README.md

 ## Installation, test cases and code coverage

 ### Pre-requisite

+Before you start developing oeCloud module, you should ensure network access and other softwares like MongoDB installed on your machine.

 - you should able to connecto to [evgit](http://evgit), [npmjs](http://registry.npmjs.org) and [github](https://github.com) when you use npm on command line
 - For that use .npmrc and .gitconfig as shown below